ole-klokkhammer/cloud/bare-metal/nodes/all/storage/README.md

 # Storage

+* ubuntu under lvm. use the rest as a big buffer + auto provisioned k3s volumes
 * zfs for k3s pool that should be backed up
-* lvm k3s volumes with auto provision with local-path
+* zfs k3s volumes that are manually allocated, but temporary
 * postgres at /mnt/databases/postgres
-* etcd at /mnt/databases/etcd

 ## NOTICE
 mount disks with UUID for reliability